PoojaHasda/CICIoT2023-KNN-Algo/README.md

 5. Ensure you have the required dependencies installed.

-## Hyperparameter Tuning
-This notebook also demonstrates hyperparameter tuning using two popular techniques:
-1. Grid Search: Grid search exhaustively searches through a manually specified subset of the hyperparameter space of a learning algorithm.
-It evaluates the model performance for each combination of hyperparameters and selects the combination with the best performance.

-2. Random Search: Random search randomly samples hyperparameter combinations from the specified hyperparameter space.
-It then evaluates the model performance for each combination and selects the combination with the best performance.

 ## File Structure
  - `ciciot.ipynb`: Jupyter Notebook containing the implementation of the KNN algorithm and hyperparameter tuning.